Kairotic/coding-with-knots/quipu.md

 to make very large images, and there is limited control over how they are drawn.
 We needed to get more of an overview of the data, displaying the knots in the right positions with the pendants being the right length.

-Meet the pixelquipu!
+A new system was written to display a Quipu directly from the Harvard dataset:

 ![](figures/ur018.png)

-These are drawn using a python script which reads the Harvard Quipu Database and renders quipu structure using the correct colours.
 The knots are shown as a single pixel attached to the pendant, with a colour code of red as single knot, green for a long knot and blue as a figure of eight knot (yellow is unknown or missing).
-The value of the knot sets the brightness of the pixel.
-The colour variations for the pendants are working, but no difference between twisted and alternating colours, also no twist direction is visualised yet.
+We are interested in the overall data rather than the specific values so the value of the knot sets the brightness of the pixel.
+The colour variations for the pendants are reresented, but there is no difference between twisted and alternating colours, also no twist direction is visualised.

 ![](figures/hp017.png)